 If you don’t have a face covering, don’t worry: we can help you arrange something.
 Just let the team know before you come in.

 At first, you’ll also need to take your medicine under supervision at your local pharmacy.
 The prescriber will regularly review this arrangement, and you may be given take-home doses later.

 If you can't leave your home because you're self-isolating

-You can nominate someone, like a friend or relative, to collect a two-week supply of your medicine for you.
+You can nominate someone, like a friend or relative, to collect a one or two-week supply of your medicine for you.

 This person must have a signed note from you, saying that you agree to let them collect your medicine.
 This doesn’t have to be printed: you can write it by hand.

 Remember that they will need to wear a face covering when visiting the pharmacy, unless they are exempt from wearing one.

 If there's a local lockdown in your area